NetaDAOAcademy/CoiningReason/readme.md

 **Session 1.
 Tele-History**

-* Tom Standage, "The Mother of All Networks" and "Love Over the Wires," from _The Victorian Internet: The Remarkable Story of the Telegraph and the Nineteenth Century's On-Line Pioneers_
+* Tom Standage, "The Mother of All Networks" and "Love Over the Wires," from _The Victorian Internet: The Remarkable Story of the Telegraph and the Nineteenth Century's On-Line Pioneers_ [Click Here](https://bafybeibamm7xofngu2siky4ufncrn2mijj3r4ggzxii4disvxsjbxoyipm.ipfs.nftstorage.link/)

 **Session 2.
 Web 1.0**